raghuram-gs/SoapUI/README.md

 ## Restful

 # SoapUI

-SoapUI is a tool to automate testing of Webservices which are either SOAP based or Restful based
+SoapUI is a tool to automate testing of Webservices(**API testing**) which are either SOAP based or Restful based

 ## SoapUI editons